-In the PAWS Student Center, students can find a link to their College Financing Plan.
-This form includes an estimate of what tuition will be as well as the total Grants and Loans for the school year.
-Students should be able to show a landlord this to explain that they have been offered aid in excess of what their tuition will be and plan to use this to pay renting expenses.
+The earliest disbursement of financial aid begins is 10 days before each semester starts.
+It then takes a few days for a student to actually receive any excess.
+Because you may not receive your excess aid before the landlord would like to receive payment, they will often accept proof of financial aid while waiting for payment.
+In the PAWS Student Center, you can find a link to your College Financing Plan if you have been offered financial aid.
+This form includes an estimate of what tuition will be as well as the total you were offered in aid..
+You should be able to show a landlord this to explain that you have been offered aid in excess of what your tuition will be and plan to use this to pay rent expenses.

-Students can also use the Onestop website which is a Total Cost Estimator.
-Here students can work through their own individual costs, add in their aid, and have the information emailed to them.
-The email they receive will show how much ‘extra’ they will have to use for other expenses. *It is important to keep in mind that the Onestop calculator only calculates expenses for the 9-month Fall and Spring semester periods and most leases are 12-months in length.
+You can also use the Total Cost Estimator.
+Here you can work through your own individual costs, add in your aid, and have the information emailed to you.
+The email will show how much ‘extra’ you will have to use for other expenses. *It is important to keep in mind that the Onestop calculator only calculates expenses for the 9-month Fall and Spring semester periods and most leases are 12-months in length.
 Students will need to plan to have rent expenses covered for 12 months.

 If students have any questions related to financial aid, they should email the Financial Aid Office, email@example.com